kragen/derctuo/prate-thoughts.md

 It includes the full public key, since the public keys use Ed25519 and are therefore only 32 bytes, which is compact enough to always send.
 The pages may be sent immediately or not until later; indeed, they may not exist at the time they are requested.
-Consequently N' may be less than the maximum page number sent.
+Consequently N’ may be less than the maximum page number sent.

 The final information sent for a positive response is, at times, the